namoran/FDEP-PRP-scripts/README.md

 This repo is a grouping of several scripts that I use for work on the petroleum restoration program.
 There is a draft EDD evaluation script that is mostly completed, but it needs tests to be created and the code needs to be refactored to be more functional.
+These scripts are used to fetch data at the moment it is needed without having to visit several disparate websites and files.
+The scripts query the data from the reports available at https://prodlamp.dep.state.fl.us/www_stcm/.

+Contact me at [nicholasmoran.net](nicholasmoran.net) if you you want help setting this up or would like scripts customized to specific needs, or just to say hi.

 Getcid.py
 ---------